TempeHS/2025CT_Eshan.M_name/README.md

 ### Executing program

-* How to run the program
+* How to run the programm
 * Step-by-step bullets
 ```
 code blocks for commands